 To foster and promote a better understanding between our members and the public.

 Three unions originally represented members of the Auto Trades in New York City.
-The intense rivalry between them lead to one union’s triumph, then known as the Building Service International Union, today known as the Service Employee International Union (SEIU).
+The intense rivalry between them lead to one union’s triumph, then known as the Building Service International Union.
+Today that union is the Service Employees International Union (SEIU).

-Local 246 received its charter on November 14, 1952, when we started with about 10 members.
-The original goal of fighting for members’ rights and workplace safety is still our goal after all these years.
-Today, Local 246 represents members in the following titles:
+SEIU Local 246 received its charter on Nov.
+14, 1952, when we started with about 10 members.
+The original goals of fighting for members’ rights and workplace safety are still our goals after all these years.
+Today, Local 246 represents members in 19 titles.